 As we’ve mentioned elsewhere in this blog, album covers can be works of art in their own right.
 But for every Dark Side of the Moon or Velvet Underground and Nico, there are covers that make you wonder what the artists and/or record companies were thinking.
-Here are five of the strangest covers ever to grace a release by a major recording artist.
+Here are five of the most weird album covers ever to grace a release by a major recording artist.

 Satan Is Real by the Louvin Brothers

 Released in 1959, Satan Is Real reflects this influential country duo’s staunch Baptist faith and features some of their finest recordings.
 But as beautiful as the album’s music is, its cover looks like something out of a demented Looney Tunes cartoon.